Data Protection in China

 Impact assessment and record-keeping

-The PIPL requires data controllers to undertake personal information impact assessments (PIIA) and to retain the results and processing records (for three years) in the following circumstances:
+The PIPL requires data controllers to undertake personal information protection impact assessments (PIPIA), and to retain the results and processing records (for at least three years), in the following circumstances:

 • processing of sensitive personal information;